 Let us have a look under the heading of Complaint Activity.
 In terms of operating wind farms, for the year 2017 there were 11 complaints Australia wide.
 In terms of all complaints since the office has been going, there have been 57 in total, over 26 months of operation.
 Another statistic that the Wind Farm Commissioner offers is complaints over the entire existence of the office that relate to South Australia—17.
 The number of wind farms those complaints relate to—two.
 Two wind farms.
 I know one of them the Hon.
 David Ridgway and I spent some time at, at Waterloo.
 We slept in the haunted house and hardly heard a thing.
 We had a good night's sleep.

 Another submission I received was from the Australian Wind Alliance.
 This is a group that specifically represents the wind industry.
-They were alarmed at this motion before the house, and they asked me if I could consider the following material.
+[Apology: The Australian Wind Alliance do not represent the wind industry but bring together communities, businesses and individuals who support more wind energy for Australia] They were alarmed at this motion before the house, and they asked me if I could consider the following material.
 Andrew Bray, from the Australian Wind Alliance, says:

 In the breathless rush to portray the WHO report as some kind of fundamental shift in our understanding of wind turbine noise, Ms Bonaros has overlooked a key detail in the WHO's determination.
 The WHO's recommendation around wind turbine noise is only conditional—this is, it is only tentatively made, and the WHO acknowledges there is little evidence to support it.